Some of these pictures and descriptions may give away plot details that you might not want to know before watching the

 "They're waiting to slither you!"

 Boy is this a bad film - lousy plot, terrible action, bad acting and unbelievable dialogue.
 It's hard to find much worse.
-The only thing good I can say about it is that most of the natural history information about rattlesnakes given is accurate, even if the behavior of the snakes was not - we see snakes chasing people, biting people multiple times, and even biting the tires of moving vehicles!
+The only thing good I can say about it is that most of the natural history information about rattlesnakes it gives is accurate, even if the behavior of the snakes was not - we see snakes chasing people, biting people multiple times, and even biting the tires of moving vehicles!

 There's lots of snake mayhem here: two young boys are viciously killed by rattlesnakes when they fall into a pit full of snakes; and snakes take over a house, coming through the pipes into a bathtub where a woman is taking a bath (that scene made for a cool poster, at least), killing everyone in the house, and causing it to burn to the ground.